marabesi/marabesi.com/_posts/2020-05-15-tips-for-writting-docker-files.md

 > **NOTE**: if you are starting with docker, have a look at the curriculum
 > {% cite docker_curriculum --file 2020-05-15-tips-for-writting-docker-files %}
-> first to get used to docker basics
+> first to get used to docker basics.
+Personally I have a presentation around
+> docker basics available as well {% cite matheus_marabesi_docker_101 --file 2020-05-15-tips-for-writting-docker-files %}.

 > **NOTE 2**: if you are interested in the nodejs docker image (how it is build)
-> have a lookat the official git repository {% cite official_nodejs_github --file 2020-05-15-tips-for-writting-docker-files %}
+> have a look at the official git repository {% cite official_nodejs_github --file 2020-05-15-tips-for-writting-docker-files %}

 ## Docker images and services